jacymarmaduke/jacymarmaduke.github.io/index.md

 Results: [Tableau stoyboard](https://public.tableau.com/app/profile/jacquelyn.marmaduke/viz/GermanRentStoryboard/Germanrentstoryboard?publish=yes) // [GitHub repository](https://github.com/jacymarmaduke/rent-analysis) // [View case study](/pdf/germanRentCaseStudy.pdf)

 I used Python and Tableau to design a data-driven guide to apartment hunting in Germany for renters new to the country.
-The project was based on a dataset of over 250,000 web-scraped apartment listings and a dataset of population figures that I collected and transformed independently.
+The project was based on a dataset of web-scraped apartment listings and independently transformed German population data.

-The results were four-fold: Analyzing the data revealed some of the most influential factors driving rent, mapping it showed what renters can expect for rents at a high and granular level, clustering the units uncovered distinct apartment "personality types" and creating a new "hidden gem" variable offered a tool to help newcomers find good deals on apartments in higher-demand locales.
+The results were comprehensive: Analyzing the data revealed some of the most influential factors driving rent, mapping it showed what renters can expect for rents at a high and granular level, clustering it yielded distinct apartment "personality types" and creating a new variable offered a tool to help newcomers find good deals  in high-demand locales.

 ---